How to Apply

 - Online Application Required for all programs.

 - Application fee(s) Required for all programs.
 All applicants must pay the $70 general application fee.
-International applicants whose academic credentials are from institutions outside the U.S. are subject to a $50 international credential evaluation fee.
+International applicants whose academic credentials are from institutions outside the U.S. are subject to an international credential evaluation fee.
+See the Admissions website for full details.

 - Transcripts and degree certificates/diplomas from all undergraduate and graduate institutions attended: Required for all programs.
 Only photocopies or scans of your transcripts and degree certificates/diplomas are needed for application consideration.
 These copies should be uploaded to the online application system.
 International applicants are required to submit both an original language version and an English translation.
 Once you are admitted to UIC, you must then provide originals of all your transcripts and degree certificates/diplomas for your official records.